ImperialCollegeLondon/rcds_further_hypothesis_testing/README.md

 Building on the material covered by *Statistics 1 - Introduction probability and hypothesis testing*, this course will introduce a series of commonly used hypothesis tests.
 The course is organized in four chapters, covering the following topics.

+# Roadmap of the course

+## Chapter 1

 - Introduction.
+Recap hypothesis testing.
-Comparing mean values & t-test.
+- Comparing mean values & t-test.
 - Comparing variances.
 ANOVA.

-Comparing dirstibutions & Chi-squared test.
+## Chapter 2

 - Review of momenta of a distribution.
 Testing for normality, skewness and kurtosis.
+- Comparing dirstibutions & Chi-squared test.
 - Correcting for multiple hyputhesis tests.
 Bonferroni and BH correction.

+## Chapter 3

 - Goodness of a fit.
-Quantify if an observation fits a given model / theory.
+- Quantify if an observation fits a given model / theory.

 ## Setup